Lostlitus/notes/cpp/linkage.md

 One should remember that the talk about linkage happens in link time only and for entity only.
-The reason why linkage is introduced is becasue it helps to resolve the problem that how many instance of one entity should a program keep.
+The reason why linkage is introduced is becasue it helps to resolve the problem of how many entity should a program keep.

 But there has contents that are not entity, like class definition.
 And they can meet problems like definition conflict as well.
 So here comes the verse of